xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (keithsw) When opening sequence check for a newer xbkp file.
+If it exists prompt the user to use it instead.
    -- enh (keithsw) Add -w command line switch which wipes all saved settings restoring machine settings back to a true fresh install
    -- enh (keithsw) Add checks for large blocks of unused channels between models -- enh (keithsw) Add fireworks fire with timing mark